 We parked and headed up to the Research Centre.
 As we arrived, I thought it was a much busier place than I remembered, but after all, it had been some time since I had been there.

 Prof Faull burst out of a meeting room to come and greet us.
 He was delighted to meet RDA and Brown and immediately made us all feel welcome.
 He then took us for a tour of the Human Brain Bank.
 This is an incredible scientific resource.
 The Bank was set up in 1994 and contains hundreds of brains that have been donated to enable research on brain disease.
-Professor Faull started it firstly for research into Huntington’s Disease but it has since grown to include include other brain diseases such as Alzheimer’s disease, Parkinson’s disease epilepsy, stroke and motor neurone disease.
+Professor Faull started it firstly for research into Huntington’s Disease but it has since grown to include other brain diseases such as Alzheimer’s disease, Parkinson’s disease, epilepsy, stroke and motor-neurone disease.

-It is hard to explain how it feels to hold a human brain, well a small cube of it.
+It is hard to explain how it feels to hold a human brain – well a small cube of it.
+It is a humbling experience.
 When the brains are received, the scientists freeze them and dice them up, carefully identifying each segment.

 This way, Prof Faull explained, they know exactly which parts of the brain are affected by diseases and can then map them to symptoms by talking to the families of the donor.